 Today continue onto Gulbarga and stay overnight at Lumbini's Grand Hotel.
 Noted for its fort this afternoon visit the citadel, the Khwaja Banda Nawaz Darga and the tombs of the Bahmani sultans including the beautiful Haft Gumbaz, the Hazrat Gesu Nawaz and highly decorated Taj-ud-Din Firuz.
 (B)

 Day 13 Gulbarga to Hyderabad – 250kms

 After breakfast leave Gulbarga and medieval Bidar to visit the palaces, harem and mosques of the fabulous fort.
-Later continue to Hyderabad for a three night stay at the luxurious Taj Falaknuma Palace.
-Offering a unique insight into the extravagant lifestyle of the Nizams, the palace was completed in 1893 and has hosted visiting royalty from King George V to Russian Tsar Nicholas II.
+Later continue to Hyderabad for a three night stay at Taj Banjara Hotel.
+Alternatively upgrade to the Taj Krishna Hotel or the luxurious Taj Falaknuma Palace.
+Offering a unique insight into the extravagant lifestyle of the Nizams, Falaknuma Palace was completed in 1893 and has hosted visiting royalty from King George V to Russian Tsar Nicholas II.
 Today this luxury hotel remains home to priceless art, rich handcrafted tapestries, Venetian chandeliers and delicate frescos.
 (B)

 Day 14 Hyderabad